RLOpenCatalyst/catdocs/Catalyst/source/orgsetupdefined.rst

 *****

 **Chef Factory**
+ It consists of common and re-usable recipes and cookbooks.

  * Click on Chef factory icon present in the Action column , Chef factory page will open.